datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewall-configuration.md

 # Configuring the Web Application Firewall rules in $productName$

-The Ambassador Labs Web Application Firewall ruleset can be downloaded with these commands:
+The latest version of the Ambassador Labs Web Application Firewall ruleset can be downloaded with these commands:

 ```bash
 wget https://app.getambassador.io/download/waf/v1-20230602/aes-waf.conf